jawj/zapatos-docs/src/index.md

 #### Arbitrary SQL

-**Simple building blocks help you write arbitrary SQL and manually apply the right types to what goes in and what comes back.**
+**Simple building blocks help you write arbitrary SQL using [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates), and manually apply the right types to what goes in and what comes back.**

 Let's insert something into that `authors` table for which we just generated the types.
 We'll write the SQL query ourselves, to show that we can (we'll see an easier way [in the next section](#everyday-crud)):